 Measuring Cyber Risk to Meet Compliance

-You may have compliance needs that require you to audit your public cloud deployments such as AWS and Azure.
-You need to protect everything from the cloud to all endpoints, whether your cloud infrastructure is private, public, or hybrid.
+You may have compliance needs that require you to audit your public cloud deployments, such as AWS and Azure.
+You must protect everything from the cloud to all endpoints, whether your cloud infrastructure is private, public, or hybrid.

 Corserva's Managed Vulnerability Scanning Service scans your public cloud deployments for vulnerabilities, malware, and compliance issues, plus audits the infrastructure for adherence to CIS controls and other best practices.

-With any compliance mandate, it can be helpful to get an initial idea of where you currently stand before implementing any new security measures.
+With any compliance mandate, getting an initial idea of where you currently stand can be helpful before implementing any new security measures.

 For example, one of the requirements of Cybersecurity Maturity Model Certification (CMMC) is to perform vulnerability scanning and management.
 An initial vulnerability assessment should be one of the first steps on the path to CMMC compliance.